 - Real Teaching Resolutions - January 5, 2017

 - 23 Times I have Questioned My Sanity While Teaching - September 7, 2016

 - Part 3: Adventures in Real Word English/Language Arts - Let Them Be Great - August 23, 2016

 - Part 2: Adventures in Real World English/Language Arts: Making Them Care - August 4, 2016

 Social Media has become a dangerous land mine.
 What if you have a bad day or a bad customer?
 No problem.
 Rant.
-Teachers do it, and we get pulled into the office for our negativity or a lecture on why a friend posted an… Click To TweetEven with privacy settings, things get out.
+Teachers do it, and we get pulled into the office for our negativity or a lecture on why a friend posted an inappropriate post on our page.
+Click To TweetEven with privacy settings, things get out.
 So if it is not PG, it doesn’t go on my page.
 Everyone says we have freedom of speech, but anything can be taken out of context and lead to a dismissal.
-Oh and did I mention homecoming week?
+Oh, and did I mention homecoming week?
 Everyone’s house is victimized.
 If you are loved- only toilet paper awaits.
 Hated?
 Get ready…

 That is why we cannot live a normal life.
 We are not normal people.

 To read part II of this article, click here.